MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-how-request-quotes.md

 1. Open the purchase quote you want to convert, then choose the **Make Order** action.

 The purchase quote is removed from the database.
 A purchase order is created based on the information in the purchase quote, which you can use to process the purchase, and then post a purchase invoice.
-In the **Quote No.** field on both the purchase order and purchase invoice you can see the number of the purchase quote they were made from.<!--From what I'm reading, the process seems to be "purchase quote > purchase order > purchase invoice.
-For that reason I changed a few things in this paragraph.
-Is that okay?-->
+In the **Quote No.** field on both the purchase order and purchase invoice you can see the number of the purchase quote they were made from.

 > [!NOTE]
 > It is not possible to convert a purchase quote to a purchase invoice directly, like it is possible with sales quotes.
 For details on how to create a purchase invoice, read [Record Purchases with Purchase Invoices](purchasing-how-record-purchases.md).